 Beyond that, it’s certainly larger in aperture than most other beginner telescopes.
 This means you’ll see more and see dimmer objects brightly than what smaller telescopes can resolve.
 As a beginner, you’ll learn to grow with the StarBlast and appreciate its grab-and-go design.

 How Does the Orion StarBlast 6 Astro Perform?

-Optically and mechanically, it performs well.
+Optically and mechanically, I think it performs well.
 Its specs are well-suited to its grab-and-go design as anything heavier and longer would be difficult to transport.
-Being placed on table allows a user to pull up a small chair and sit comfortably especially for long observations or it may just bring it right to your eye for standing height.
+Being placed on table allows you to pull up a small chair and sit comfortably especially for long observations or it may just bring it right to your eye for standing height.

 The tube slides and rotates with good friction and ease thanks to the quality mechanics in the mount.
 Lunar and planetary images are excellent, and to view galaxies and nebulae as more than smudges, some extra eyepieces may be needed as the telescope can optically handle high magnification.